OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:46

-west of Ekron, all that were in the vicinity of Ashdod, together with their villages;
+to the west of Ekron, all the areas near Ashdod, along with their villages;

 ## Joshua 15:47